NeuroLINCS/neurolincs.github.io/_pages/technologies.md

   - image_path: technologies/epigenomics.jpg
     alt: "epigenomics"
     title: "Epigenomics"
-    excerpt: "ATACseq is a relatively new transposase-based, deep sequencing based epigenomic assay to map open chromatin regions and infer regulatory protein binding sites."
+    excerpt: "ATAC-Seq is a relatively new transposase-based, deep sequencing based epigenomic assay used to assess chromatin accessibility and identify functional regulatory sites involved in driving transcriptional changes associated with cell responses to perturbations.
+ATAC-Seq detects open chromatin sites and maps transcription factor binding events in regulatory elements genome-wide, without needing any prior information about which proteins are bound.
+ATAC-Seq signals allow for the delineation of fine-scale architectures of the regulatory framework by correlating occupancy patterns with other features, such as global gene induction programs."
     url: "/technologies/epigenomics/"
     btn_label: "Learn More"
     btn_class: "btn--inverse"